ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 =--

-We **prove** this below as prop. \ref{OpenSubspacesOfCompactHausdorffSpacesAreNormalProp}, after having established a list of convenient general facts about compact Hausdorff spaces.
+We **prove** this below as prop. \ref{OpenSubspacesOfCompactHausdorffSpacesAreNormalProp}, after having established a list of convenient general facts about [[compact Hausdorff spaces]].

 +-- {: .num_example }
 ###### Example